 GSDSEF PROJECT SAFETY RULES AND GUIDELINES--in Addition to ISEF

 The Greater San Diego Science and Engineering Fair (GSDSEF) adheres to and complies with the Safety Rules and Guidelines of the International Science and Engineering Fair (ISEF).
 Refer to ISEF Rules and Guidelines for questions regarding general safety and specifically Vertebrate Animals, Research Involving Humans, Biohazards, and other Hazards.
 Research involving Vertebrate Animals and Humans have additional rules, regulations, and guidelines which must be complied with.
-See information on the following pages for specific rules, regulations, and guidelines.
+See information in the ISEF Rules and Guidelines for specific rules, regulations, and guidelines.

 - prohibits projects involving tobacco; tobacco products; smokeless powder; black powder; explosives; the manufacture of rocket fuel and/or alcohol/other intoxicants or gasohol (or the production of these).

 PLEASE NOTE: STUDENTS MAY NOT LOAD OR RELOAD ANY AMMUNITION.